 Teleférico de Madrid, Paseo del Pintor Rosales

-6. The urban garden in Madrid’s multicultural neighbourhood
+5 The urban garden in Madrid’s multicultural neighborhood

 Esta es una plaza is a free space where there is room for everyone.
 The only requirement is that you participate and contribute to the site with what you can.
-There is a playground, an amphitheatre and small areas with benches where you can eat the food you have brought.
+There is a playground, amphitheater and small areas with benches where you can eat your food.

 The garden grows organic vegetables and herbs, hosts cultural events such as theatre performances, concerts and poetry readings, and community dinners, as well as bicycle repairs and book and toy swaps.